Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 [h1]CREDITS[/h1]

+Music in the video: Martin D'Alesio - Fortunate XCOM Voice acting in the video: Amphibibro

 Please support me on [b][url=https://patreon.com/Iridar]Patreon[/url][/b] if you require tech support, have a suggestion for a feature, or simply wish to help me create more awesome mods.